 Current Volunteer Opportunities: Do you want to make a difference in the world, join a community of like-minded people, and have your own life enriched while doing so?
 We have LOTS of volunteer opportunities, most of which don't require you to hop on a plane to the other side of the planet (while some do!).
 Click here to check out some of our current needs.
 Hopefully you will see your name on at least one of them and bless us by joining our global discipling community that is experiencing and extending more of the kingdom of heaven on earth.

-2013 Walk for Economic Empowerment: The 2013 Walk for Economic Empowerment raised over $40,000 to empower the materially poor.
-In its eighth year, the walk has raised hundreds of thousands of dollars -- 100% of which have gone to our microfinance partners around the world -- and it's all happened as a handful of people gather here and there in these small walks.
-We are scheduling our 2014 Walks and invite you to host one in your neighborhood.
-Even 5-10 of your friends or family gathering to raise a couple thousand dollars can make a big difference in the lives of the materially poor.
+2014 Walk for Economic Empowerment: The Walk for Economic Empowerment raises tens of thousands of dollars each year through a number of "micro walks" (involving 5 to 100 walkers at each site) around the country.
+In its ninth year, the walk has raised hundreds of thousands of dollars -- 100% of which have gone to our microfinance partners around the world.
+Our last Walk of the year will be our most festive - the December 13 Newburyport Christmas Walk for Economic Empowerment..
+Please join us for Christmas caroling while we walk to raise funds to empower the materially poor before returning to a home for Christmas cookies and hot beverages.
 Click here or on the logo for more information and to create your own fundraising page.

 Microentrepreneur News - CCT/Philippines: Meet Francine, a very inspirational microentrepreneur served by The Center for Community Transformation (CCT) in Manila, Philippines.
 Francine used an initial loan of less than $100 to start her small convenience store business; she now has a loan of over $1,000 that has enabled her to not only grow her business, but start another like business which her daughter runs.
 According to Francine, while she appreciates the access to capital CCT has provided, what she appreciates even more is the spiritual encouragement and support provided through CCT that enabled Francine to hear about and respond to the love of Christ.
 Click here or on the picture for a 90-second video about Francine.